Gabri92/Unity-learn---Roller-Ball/README.md

 Functionalities implemented:

 - Basic player control
-- Random spawn of the obstacles
+- Random spawn of enemies and power-ups
 - Destruction of the object off-screen
-- Collision events
+- Collision and trigger events
-- Force vector for jumping
-- Death and running animations
 - Particle and sound effects
 - Objects which give a time limited power-up
 - Different waves of enemies with an increasing level of difficulty